 Fortunately, for the English speaking individual Japan saw fit to make a Michi No Eki English website which can be found here.
 Each roadside station is unique, with a plethora of services offered.
 Some have showers, onsens, museums, restaurants, coffee shops, free WiFi, and shopping – just to name a few of the options.
 I recently stayed at the Ito Michi-no-eki and it had a masseuse offering all manner of massages for the weary traveler.

-If you’re looking to navigate to a Michi No Eki, a handy tip is to copy and paste the phone number into Google Maps.
+If you are looking to navigate to a Michi No Eki, a handy tip is to copy and paste the phone number into Google Maps.
 Almost every business’s location in Japan is registered by their phone number.
-If it doesn’t work the formatting may be off, hyphens “-“ and the correct amount of digits are necessary (try adding a 0 at the beginning if it doesn’t work the first time around).
-It doesn’t always work though, which is a tad frustrating.
+If it does not work the formatting may be off, hyphens “-“ and the correct amount of digits are necessary (try adding a 0 at the beginning if it does not work the first time around).
+It does not always work though, which is a tad frustrating.

-I should mention that the Michi No Eki are intended for those sleeping in their vehicles, I don’t think they’d take to kindly to you pitching a tent in the parking lot.
-I have seen people do it before but don’t count on being left alone at night, someone may come along and tell you no. Also for those with kids, it probably is a better idea to pay for a campsite as the Michi No Ekis' tend to be in busy (yet beautiful) areas with no safe places for kids to run and play.
-However, a few Michi No Ekis' offer camping & parks, so be sure to check first before giving up.
+I should mention that the Michi No Eki are intended for those sleeping in their vehicles, I do not think they would take to kindly to you pitching a tent in the parking lot.
+I have seen people do it before but do not count on being left alone at night, someone may come along and tell you no. Also for those with kids, it probably is a better idea to pay for a campsite as the Michi No Ekis' tend to be in busy (yet beautiful) areas with no safe places for kids to run and play.
+However, a few Michi No Ekis' offer camping and parks.
+So, be sure to check first before giving up.

 There are numerous car rental outfits that offer custom camper vans – everything from economy Kei cars to the princely sized Toyota Hiace.
-If you’re already going to be needing a vehicle this mode of lodging can save you a bundle of money.
+If you are already going to be needing a vehicle this mode of lodging can save you a bundle of money.